myresearch-ai/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
 The objective of this project is to use deep convolutional neural networks to classif traffic signs.
-The model is trained using [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and tested on images of the German traffic signs from the web.
+The model is trained using [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and tested on random images of the German traffic signs from the web.

 Steps
 ---